geany/geany-plugins/geanygendoc/docs/manual.rst

 Basically, it generates and inserts text chunks, particularly from document's symbols.
 Its goal is to ease writing documentation for the good.

+If you are impatient, you will probably want to discover the `user interface in Geany`_ first; but if you have the time to discover the tool, take a look at the `design`_ and learn how GeanyGenDoc works and how you can take the most of it.

 .. contents::